The symplectic isotopy problem for rational cuspidal curves: Pseudoholomorphic techniques

 Note that the number of components of the configuration is preserved by a birational equivalence but not by a birational derivation.

-\begin{example} Let $\Sigma_1$ be a configuration of a single conic $C$ (degree $2$ symplectic surface) with three lines $L_1,L_2,L_3$ (degree $1$) that intersect the conic tangentially at three distinct ponts, and intersect each other transversally at three distinct points.
-Blowing up at each of the three tangential intersections, the self-intersection number of $C$ goes down to $+1$ and $[\widetilde{L_i}]^2=0$.
-The intersections between $\widetilde{C}$ and $\widetilde{L}_i$ become transverse and there are three additional exceptional spheres $E_1, E_2, E_3$ which pass through those intersection points.
+\begin{example} Let $\mathcal{C}_1$ be a configuration in $(\cptwo,\omega_{FS})$ whose realizations consist of a single symplectic conic $C$ with three symplectic lines $L_1,L_2,L_3$ that intersect the conic tangentially at three distinct points $p_1,p_2,p_3$ respectively, and intersect each other transversally at three distinct points.
+Blow up at each of the three tangential intersection points, and denote the resulting proper transforms by $\proper{C}$ and $\proper{L}_i$.
+The resulting self-intersection numbers satisfy $[\proper{C}]^2=1$ and $[\widetilde{L_i}]^2=0$.
+The intersections between $\proper{C}$ and $\proper{L}_i$ are transverse and there are three new exceptional spheres $E_1, E_2, E_3$ which pass through those intersection points.
 See Figure~\ref{fig:biratderiv}.
-Because $[\widetilde{C}]^2=+1$ and $\widetilde{C}$ is a smooth sphere, we can find a symplectomorphism of $\cptwo\# 3\cptwobar$ which identifies $\widetilde{C}$ with $\cpone$.
-Calculating the homology classes of the other surfaces in the picture using Lemma~\ref{l:hom} and intersection numbers, we find the only option is
+Because $[\proper{C}]^2=+1$ and $\proper{C}$ is a smooth sphere, we can find a symplectomorphism of $\cptwo\# 3\cptwobar$ which identifies $\proper{C}$ with $\cpone$.
+We calculate the possible homology classes of the other surfaces in the picture in terms of a standard basis which identifies $[\proper{C}]=h$ using Lemma~\ref{l:hom} and intersection numbers.
+We find the only option is

-Using Lemma~\ref{l:blowdown} to blow-down positively intersecting exceptional spheres in classes $e_1,e_2,e_3$, the configuration blows down to seven lines intersecting in six triple points (the three triple points that already existed between $C,L_i,E_i$ for $i=1,2,3$, and the three triple points that are created when blowing down $e_1,e_2,e_3$).
-Note, the exceptional spheres which are blown down are not included in the configuration.
+Lemma~\ref{l:blowdown} implies that there exist exceptional spheres in classes $e_1,e_2,e_3$ which intersect the labeled surfaces non-negatively.
+Blowing down such exceptional spheres results in a configuration of seven symplectic lines intersecting in six triple points (the three triple points that already existed between $C,L_i,E_i$ for $i=1,2,3$, and the three triple points that are created when blowing down $e_1,e_2,e_3$).
 Therefore the configuration of seven lines with six triple points can be \emph{birationally derived} from the configuration of a conic with three tangent lines.
-However, these are not \emph{birationally equivalent}.
+Note, the exceptional spheres which are blown down in the last step of the transformation are not included in the configuration (because none of the surfaces $\proper{C},\proper{L}_i$ or $E_i$ represented a class $e_i$).
+Therefore this is not a \emph{birational equivalence}.